Eschatologue/CM_wiki/docs/class/ranger/fey-wanderer.md

 ### Level 15: Misty Wanderer

-You can cast Misty Step without expending a spell slot.
+You can cast [:spell-lv2: Misty Step] without expending a spell slot.
 You can do so a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

-In addition, whenever you cast Misty Step, you can bring along one willing creature you can see within 5 feet of you.
+In addition, whenever you cast [:spell-lv2: Misty Step], you can bring along one willing creature you can see within 5 feet of you.
 That creature teleports to an unoccupied space of your choice within 5 feet of your destination space.

+--8<-- "includes/snippets/spells2/lv1.md"
+--8<-- "includes/snippets/spells2/lv2.md"
+--8<-- "includes/snippets/spells2/lv3.md"
+--8<-- "includes/snippets/spells2/lv4.md"
+--8<-- "includes/snippets/spells2/lv5.md"